Remote / Home education provision from Springhead School and Sixth Form: information for families

 All pupils are issued with Remote/ Home Learning Packs, which contain activities, worksheets and other curriculum related resources which can be used at home.
 These have usually been sent home in advance so they are ready for use when needed during self isolation or lockdown situations.
 Further packs may be delivered to you by post, by email or delivered to your house if needed.
 Please also see the school website in the LEARNING section and then click on REMOTE AND HOME LEARNING.

-The class teacher or Family Liaison Officer will usually be in touch with you within the first few days to discuss support needs with you.
+The class teacher or a member of the class team will usually be in touch with you within the first few days to discuss support needs with you.

 Following the first few days of remote education, will my child be taught broadly the same curriculum as they would if they were in school?